Zywave/booster/src/_areas/design-system/visuals/iconography.md

 <br>

-A keyline grid is a set of guides to help maintain optical balance between icons within a set.
+A keyline grid is a set of guides to help maintain the optical balance between icons within a set.
 Use it as a starting point and guide, but not a hard rule.
-There are four basic shapes that represent common icon scale and placement: circle, square, and rectangles.
+There are four basic shapes that represent common icon scale and placement: circles, squares, and rectangles.

 <br>